Eliezer-Mendoza/eliezer-mendoza/README.md

 ---

+### 🎯 Interests & Hobbies
+- **Gaming:** Passionate about video games in general.
+- **Complex Challenges:** I love a good challenge!
+I am constantly looking for complex problems or projects that will make me think deeply and keep me engaged for months.

 ### 🚀 Projects & Experience

 * **🧠 Upcoming AI Project:** I am currently very excited to build a project integrating Artificial Intelligence and pattern recognition using Google's libraries.
 I am working on the concepts and will link the repository here as soon as it's ready!